3liz/lizmap-documentation/source/install/linux.rst

    # Apply rights
    chown :www-data temp/ lizmap/var/ lizmap/www lizmap/install/qgis/edition/ -R
    chmod 775 temp/ lizmap/var/ lizmap/www lizmap/install/qgis/edition/ -R

+You should then update dependencies (like external PHP and javascript packages).
+See the CONTRIBUTING.md file provided with the source code.

 .. note:: It is always good to make a backup before updating.